tungsten09090/tungsten09090/README.md

 <!---
 tungsten09090/tungsten09090 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes. i am a newbie roaming around with the will to learn
 --->